smart48/larak8/README.md

 _We recommend against using HostPath volumes because nodes are frequently replaced and all data stored on the nodes will be lost._

-For that we need to add a secret to be able to connect to DO and get this done:
+For that we need to add a secret to be able to connect to DO and get this done.
+Add the access-token as stringData before you move on.
+We added the secret yaml file in the repository already.
+Just adjust it and add your key.

 ```
-kubectl apply -f secret.yaml
+kubectl apply -f storage/secret.yaml
 ```

 You can check the secret using `kubectl -n kube-system get secret digitalocean`.
 Once that is done you can download the plugin from the Digital Ocean repository: